vikramnayyar/Restaurant-Rating-Prediction/README.md

 ```

 ## Run Project
-As discussed in **Technical Aspect** section, "src" directory possess the main scripts.
+As discussed in **Technical Aspect** section, "src" and “app” directory possess the main scripts.

 Running the following command in the "src" directory executes the entire project
 ```bash
 python3 run_project.py
 ```
-Alternatively, "src" and “app” directory  contain the main project scripts.
-They can be individually executed using the general script given as
+Alternatively, any main project scripts can be individually executed using the general script given as
 ```bash
 python3 script.py
 ```